michalkurzeja/CSPLibCrawler/README.md

 # Configuration

-The library requires the host name of you designated DokuWiki installation.
+The library requires the host name and the path to the media directory of the local DokuWiki installation.
 You must provide the parameter in `params.json` file, found in the installation directory: `config/params.json`.

 # Usage